 Anna is strongly committed to human rights, humanitarian principles and ethics and a values-based approach to humanitarian innovation.

-Catriona joined Elrha in 2019 in the role of Finance Manager.
-She leads the Finance & Grants team and looks after Elrha’s financial management, reporting and compliance.
+Catriona has led the Finance & Grants team and looked after Elrha’s financial management, reporting and compliance since 2019.

 After training as an auditor with KPMG in London and qualifying as a Chartered Accountant, Catriona became a key member of the team establishing and managing KPMG Mongolia, living for five years in Ulaanbaatar.
 Upon her return to the UK in 2017 she took a career break to study for an MSc in Middle Eastern Studies with Arabic at Edinburgh University, before joining Elrha.